seanjgildea/SoftwareEngineeringNotes/awsSolutionsArchitect.md

 # Load Balancers

+- Resiliency: Ability of a system to self heal after damage or an event
+- Scaling Up: Adding more RAM or buffing up the resources
+- Scaling Out: More of same resource working in parallel
 - Sticky Sessions: sends a user to an ec2 instance despite a load balancer
 - No Cross Zone Load Balancing: Cannot send traffic to another AZ
 - With Cross Zone Load Balancing:  Can send traffic across other Availability Zones